adamsitnik/JitBench/README.md

 ### Use AllReady app

 MusicStore is the default app being executed with `RunBenchmark.ps1`.
-If you want to try the `AllReady` app you need to provide two extra arguments to the script:
+If you want to try the `AllReady` app you need to provide one extra arguments to the script:

-`-WebAppFolder src\AllReady -WebAppDllName AllReady.dll`
+`-App AllReady`

 ### View Compilation